a3mitskevich/fontext/README.md

     fontName: 'YourFontName', // Name of the output font
     formats: ['ttf', 'woff', 'woff2'], // Output formats you want to generate
     ligatures: ['fi', 'fl'], // Ligatures to include in the font
+    raws: [''], // Raws unicode that auto find ligatures and include in the font
     withWhitespace: true, // Include whitespace glyphs in the font };